BlueBlaze6335/Illicit-Illustrations/README.md

 # Roadmap

 See the [open issues](https://github.com/BlueBlaze6335/Illicit-Illustrations/issues) for a list of Projects you can work on (and learn).
+If you find an interesting issue , please comment on it , and only after you are assigned , you can submit your PR !!
+Please dont spam PR , as it becomes difficult for the maintainers to keep a track on contributions !!

 <!-- CONTRIBUTING -->